ngx-metaui/rules/packages/metaui/docs/architecture.md

 **Example**

-After a quick introduction, let's look at this old picture that takes us one level down.
-Even I am not really _Michelangelo_ I hope we can get some information out of it.
+After a quick introduction, let's look at this design diagram that takes us one level down.
+Even I am not really _Michelangelo_
+I hope we can get some information out of it.